 - How is AI used in insurance claims?

-What is automated claims processing?
+What is claims automation in insurance?

 What is the automation process in insurance?